 #7 – Be kind and polite

 If you find yourself in a situation where someone has the power to make the call whether to confiscate your drone for good, your kind words and friendly demeanor might mean the difference between keeping or losing it.
-Expect that you will likely be hassled at the airport for traveling with a drone, so be prepared.
+Expect that you will likely be hassled at the airport for traveling with a drone and lots of LiPo batteries, so be prepared.
 And remember that those hassles serve the purpose of keeping us all safer in the skies.

-- work out the “Wh” for each battery, stick that on the battery (Wh = capacity * nominal voltage)
+- Work out the “Wh – watt hours” for each battery, stick that on the battery (Wh = capacity * nominal voltage)

 - Write them down on a piece of paper, along with quantity

-This is not compulsory (because security didn’t check every time), but I found it helped speed up my clearance in several occasions.
-This also helps you understand if you have any batteries larger than min limit.
+This is not compulsory (because security didn’t check mine every time), but I found it helped speed up my clearance in several occasions.
+This also helps you understand if you have any batteries larger than the limit.